-3. What impact would partial funding have on the activities, if full funding were not received?
-What would the organization change to account for partial funding?
-(100 words or less)

-4. What is the expected economic impact and benefit to the Island's tourism?
-(100 words or less)

-5. In order to comply with the State's Tourism Expenditure Review Committee annual reporting requirements, please classify the current grant request into the following authorized categories:

-1 - Destination Advertising/Promotion %

-Advertising and promotion of tourism so as to develop and increase tourist attendance through the generation of publicity

-2 - Tourism-Related Events %

-Promotion of the arts and cultural events

-3 - Tourism-Related Facilities %

-Construction, maintenance and operation of facilities for civic and cultural activities including construction and maintenance of access and other nearby roads and utilities for the facilities

-4 - Tourism-Related Public Services %

-The criminal justice system, law enforcement, fire protection, solid waste collection and health facilities when required to serve tourists and tourist facilities (This is based on the estimated percentage of costs directly attributed to tourists.
-It also includes public facilities such as restrooms, dressing rooms, parks and parking lots)

-5 - Tourist Public Transportation %

-Tourist shuttle transportation

-6 - Waterfront Erosion/Control/Repair %

-Control and repair of waterfront erosion

-7 - Operation of Visitor Information Centers %

-Operating visitor information centers
+3. what impact would partial funding have on the activities, if full funding received?
+What would the organization change to account for partial funding? less) 4.
+What is the expected economic impact and benefit to the Island's tourism?
+(100 ν vords or less) 5.
+In order to comply with the State's Tourism Expenditure Review Committee annual requirements, please classify the current grant request into the following a categories: 1 - Destination Advertising/Promotion % Advertising and promotion of tourism so as to develop and increase tourist attendance through the generation of publicity 2 - Tourism-Related Events % Promotion of the arts and cultural events 3 - Tourism-Related Facilities % Construction, maintenance and operation of facilities for civic and cultural activities including construction and maintenance of access and other nearby roads and utilities for the facilities 4 - Tourism-Related Public Services % The criminal justice system, law enforcement, fire protection, solid waste collection and health facilities when required to serve tourists and tourist facilities (This is based on the estimated percentage of costs directly attributed to tourists.
+It also includes public facilities such as restrooms, dressing rooms, parks and parking lots) Townist Public Transportation 07 5 - Tourist Public Transportation % Tourist shuttle transportation 6.
+Waterfront Exection (Control / Ropein 07 6 - Waterfront Erosion/Control/Repair % Control and repair of waterfront erosion 07 7 - Operation of Visitor Information Centers Operating visitor information senters % Operating visitor information centers

 Total: 100 %

 6. If not covered elsewhere in the application, please describe (a) how the organization will collaborate with other organizations to enhance tourism efforts, and (b) provide a venue or service not otherwise available to visitors to the Town of Hilton Head Island.

-7. Additional comments

-C. FUNDING:

-1. Please describe how the organization is currently funded.
-(100 words or less)

-2. Please also estimate, as a percentage, the source of the organization's total annual funding.

-Government Sources Private Contributions, Donations & Grants

-Corporate Support, Sponsors Membership Dues, Subscriptions

-Ticket Sales, or Sales & Services Other

-3. Has the organization requested other ATAX or any other funding from other public sources or organizations?
+7. Additional comments C. FUNDING: 1.
+Please describe how the organization is currently funded.
+(100 words or less) 2.
+Please also estimate, as a percentage, the source of the organization's total annual funding.
+Government Sources Private Contributions, Donations & Grants Corporate Support, Sponsors Membership Dues, Subscriptions Ticket Sales, or Sales & Services Other 3.
+Has the organization requested other ATAX or any other funding from other public sources or organizations?
 If so, please list top 3 sources and amounts.

-D. FINANCIAL INFORMATION:
+FINANCIAL INFORMATION:

-Fiscal year disclosure:

-Start Month:

-End Month:
+cal year disclosure: Start Month: End Month:

-Financial Statement Requirements:
+ancial Statement Requirements:

-- 1. The upcoming year's operating budget for the organization. - 2.
-The previous two years and current year profit and loss reports for the organization. - 3.
-The previous two years and current year balance sheets. - 4.
-The previous two years and current year IRS Form 990 or 990T.
+The upcoming year's operating budget for the organization.
+The previous two years and current year profit and loss reports for the organization.
+The previous two years and current year balance sheets .
+The previous two years and current year IRS Form 990 or 990T .

-E. FINANCIAL GUARANTEES AND PROCEDURES:
+FINANCIAL GUARANTEES AND PROCEDURES:

-- 1. Provide a copy of the official minutes wherein the organization approves the submission of this application. - 2.
-Indicate whether your organization follows Town procurement guidelines or has its own procurement guidelines which are utilized and followed in the expenditure of ATAX grant funds. - □ Follow Town procurement guidelines - □ Utilize and follow organization's own procurement guidelines - □ Our organization does have or follow procurement guidelines
+Provide a copy of the official minutes wherein the organization approves the submission of this application.

+Indicate whether your organization follows Town procurement guidelines or has its own procurement guidelines which are utilized and followed in the expenditure of ATAX grant funds. □ Follow Town procurement guidelines □ Utilize and follow organization's own procurement guidelines □ Our organization does have or follow procurement guidelines

-F. MEASURING EFFECTIVENESS:
+MEASURING EFFECTIVENESS:

-If you received 2018 or 2019 HHI ATAX funds
+u received 2020 or 2021 HHI ATAX funds

-1. List any ATAX award amounts received in 2018 and/or 2019?
+List any ATAX award amounts received in 2020 and/or 2021?
 How were the ATAX funds used?
 To what extent were your objectives achieved?
 The ATAX Effectiveness Measurement spreadsheet available in the application portal will show the numerics.
 Use the space below for verbal comments.
 (200 words or less)

-2. What impact did this have on the success of the organization/event and how did it benefit the community?
+What impact did this have on the success of the organization/event and how did it benefit the community?
 (200 words or less)